Agent-based remote execution

 If you select a test sequence, you can’t specify a run configuration.
 Instead, the individual test suites of the test sequence will execute in the run configuration that is active when you click the Run button next to an Agent.

 Lets you search added Agents by their attributes (e.g. tags, name, host name, etc.), i.e. what’s displayed when you hover over them (see item 5).

 All Agents you’ve added to the remote pad.

-Hovering over an Agent will display a tooltip with useful information.
+Hovering over an Agent will display a tooltip showing the Agent’s attributes.

 Run a test on an Agent through the remote pad

 Deploying and executing a test on an Agent is easy with the remote pad.

 Select the desired test suite or test sequence.